n-eq/n-eq.github.io/_posts/2023-09-15-thoughts-as-a-first-time-speaker.md

 ## Try to occupy both hands

 Find the most comfortable use of your hands.
-Personally, I found that speaking with both hands on the microphone more reassuring so switching to it from time to time was really helpful to concentrate on other things than not knowing what do with my arms.
+Personally, I found that speaking with both hands on the microphone is more reassuring so switching to it from time to time was really helpful to concentrate on other things than not knowing what do with my arms.

 ## Breathe, don't rush, allow some time during transitions